anmolbansal7/Thana-CriminalRecordWebsite/README.md

-# Thana-Criminal-Record-Website
+# Thana Criminal Record System
-A Criminal Record Management System using Firebase
+## A Criminal Record Management System using Firebase

 This is a Data Structure and Algorithm Project Website.
 Just an extra effort to gain more marks and side by side learn WebDev.